Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 ![Attributes](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteAttributes.png "[Attributes]")

 In the left margin column, all available attribute groups are displayed.
 Click a group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
-If the product contains attributes that are unassigned, the *Unassigned Group* group is automatically displayed in the left margin column.
+If the dispatch note contains attributes that are unassigned, the *Unassigned Group* group is automatically displayed in the left margin column.

 The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
 Depending on the attribute group selected, the fields displayed vary.
+The dispatch note attributes are imported via the fulfiller driver.
 All fields are locked and, therefore, read-only.

+[comment]: <> (Stimmt das so?)

 The attributes assigned to each group can be managed and customized in the *DataHub* module.
 For detailed information, see [Attribute groups](../../../DataHub/UserInterface/02c_AttributeGroups.md).

+[comment]: <> (Wenn die importiert werden, macht das hier wahrscheinlich keinen Sinn!)

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
   Attribute group that contains attribute sub-groups.
 Click the attribute group or the arrow *>* left to the attribute group to unfold the group and display the attribute sub-groups.